 3 | let Some(x) = some_option_value;

-| ^^^^^^^ pattern None not covered
+| ^^^^^^^ pattern `None` not covered

-We didn’t cover (and couldn’t cover!) every valid value with the pattern Some(x), so Rust will rightfully complain.
+Because we didn’t cover (and couldn’t cover!) every valid value with the pattern Some(x), Rust rightfully produces a compiler error.

-To fix the case where we have a refutable pattern in a place where an irrefutable pattern is needed, we can change the code that uses the pattern: instead of using let, we can use if let.
-That way, if the pattern doesn’t match, the code will just skip the code in the curly brackets, giving it a way to continue validly.
-Listing 18-9 shows how to fix the code in Listing 18-8.
+To fix the problem where we have a refutable pattern where an irrefutable pattern is needed, we can change the code that uses the pattern: instead of using let, we can use if let.
+Then if the pattern doesn’t match, the code will just skip the code in the curly brackets, giving it a way to continue validly.
+Listing 18-9 shows how to fix the code in Listing 18-8:

 if let Some(x) = some_option_value {